IntersectAustralia/hcsvlab-docs/JCParser.md

     (S1 (S (NP (DT This)) (VP (AUX is) (NP (DT some) (NN text) (SBAR (IN that) (S (NP (PRP we)) (VP (MD should) (, ,) (ADVP (RB presumably)) (, ,) (ADJP (JJ parse))))))) (. !)))
     (S1 (S (NP (NP (DT A) (JJ second) (NN sentence)) (PRN (-LRB- -LRB-) (PP (ADVP (RB much)) (IN like) (NP (DT the) (JJ first))) (-RRB- -RRB-))) (VP (MD will) (ADVP (RB also)) (VP (VB help))) (. .)))
     (S1 (NP (S (NP (DT This) (NN sentence)) (VP (VBZ contains) (NP (NP (DT some) (ADJP (RB very) (JJ funny)) (NNS tokens)) (, ,) (PP (JJ such) (IN as) (UCP (ADJP (JJ \/)) (CC and) (ADJP (# #) (CC and) (NN %) (NN %)) (CC and) (ADJP (JJ *) (CC &) (JJ *)) (CC and) (. !) (. !)
 (FRAG (CC and) (NP (NN ~) (CC and) (NN +=) (NNS <)) (. .)) (. .))) (. ?)))) (: ;) (NP (NNP _)) (: -) (CC &) (NP (NNP >))))

+Note: Note: Test data sentences need to be sentence indicated with <s> indiciating the start of a sentence, and </s> indicating the end of a sentence